bas080/bash-tap/README.md

 ## Examples

-Bash tap is tested with it's own testing utilities.
-These tests also functtion as examples on how to use bash tap.
+Bash tap is tested with its own testing utilities.
+These tests also function as examples on how to use bash tap.
 The tests are located in the `./t/` directory.

 The following is an example of a test where it isn't clear how many tests will be run.
 It possible to have bash tap append the plan at the end of the test